scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 - Make a payment through the `repayment` endpoint of the Customer Service.
   - Reduces the amount the customer has spent.

+Merging the `getCustomerInfoForTwoPhaseCommit` endpoint into the `getCustomerInfo` endpoint may be a good way to reduce the number of endpoints in the Customer Service.
+We intentionally separated the endpoints to keep them simple as a sample application.

 ## Prerequisites

 - One of the following Java Development Kits (JDKs):